Mushroom Fried Rice

 Step 5.
 Add the mushrooms, snap peas and frozen green peans and stir fry for another 2 minutes, stirring every 30 seconds or so.

-Serve right away topped chopped green onions, sesame seeds and fresh cracked black pepper.
+Serve right away topped chopped spring onions, sesame seeds and fresh cracked black pepper.

 Sure!
 Try adding corn when you add the green peas or diced bell peppers, celery or carrots along garlic, ginger and scallions.